mspnp/performance-optimization/ImproperInstantiation/ReadMe.md

 # ImproperInstantiation Sample Code

-The ImproperInstantiation sample code is composed of:
+The ImproperInstantiation sample code comprises the following items:

 * ImproperInstantiation solution file

 * AzureCloudService

 * UserProfileServiceWebRole

 * WebRole WebAPI project

-The WebRole WebAPI project has four controllers:
+The WebRole WebAPI project contains four controllers:

 * `NewHttpClientInstancePerRequestController`

 * `NewServiceInstancePerRequestController`

 * `SingleHttpClientInstanceController`

 * `SingleServiceInstanceController`

-The NewServiceInstancePerRequestController and SingleServiceInstanceController both call the `ExpensiveToCreateService.GetProductByIdAsync` method but handle the lifetime of the` `ExpensiveToCreateService` instance differently.
+The `NewServiceInstancePerRequestController` and `SingleServiceInstanceController` both call the `ExpensiveToCreateService.GetProductByIdAsync` method.
+The `ExpensiveToCreateService` class is designed to support shared instances.
+This class uses a delay to simulate setup and configuration.
+However, the `NewServiceInstancePerRequestController` and `SingleServiceInstanceController` handle the lifetime of the `ExpensiveToCreateService` instance differently:

-The `NewServiceInstancePerRequestController` creates a new instance of `ExpensiveToCreateService` for every call to `NewServiceInstancePerRequestController.GetProductAsync`.
+* The `NewServiceInstancePerRequestController` creates a new instance of `ExpensiveToCreateService` for every call to `NewServiceInstancePerRequestController.GetProductAsync`:

 **C#**